DESCRIPTIVE STATISTICS

 MEASURES OF CENTRAL TENDENCY

-Questions such as “How many miles do I run each day?” or “How much time do I spend on my iPhone each day?” can be hard to answer because the results vary daily.
+Questions such as “How many miles do I run each day?” or “How much time do I spend on my iPhone each day?” can be hard to answer because the results vary from day to day.
 It’s better to ask, “How many miles do I usually run?” or “On average, how much time do I spend on my iPhone ?”.
 In this section, we will look at three methods of measuring central tendency: the mean, the median and the mode.
 Each measure gives us a single value that might be considered typical.
 Each measure has its strengths and weaknesses.
-Measures of central tendency tell us about the most typical value in a data set and are calculated differently.
+Measures of central tendency describe the most typical value in a data set and are calculated in different ways.
 Still, all are concerned with finding a ‘typical’ value from the middle of the data.
-For any given variable, each member of the population will have a particular value of that variable; for example, the number of positive ratings of photographs of the opposite sex.
+For any given variable, each member of the population will have a particular value; for example, the number of positive ratings for photographs of the opposite sex.
 These values are called data.
-We can use measures of central tendency on the entire population to obtain a single value, or we can use them on a subset or sample to estimate the central tendency for the population.
+We can use measures of central tendency on the entire population to obtain a single value, or on a subset or sample to estimate the population's central tendency.

 OUTLINE, CALCULATE AND EVALUATE THE USE OF DIFFERENT MEASURES OF CENTRAL TENDENCY: